What is Non Gluten?

 In the United States and Europe, there has been a growing popularity of “gluten-free” food items, catered to those with Celiac’s disease or a sensitivity to the gluten protein in wheat, barley, and rye.
+Now, you can ask what is non gluten?
 The “non-gluten” label identifies products with a stricter criteria of 1ppm or less of gluten content, while “gluten-free” products have a standard of only 20ppm or less.

 Japanese rice flour (or rice powder) is one of the non-gluten products that undergoes the stricter gluten content inspection and is accredited through a third-party certification system.
 Accredited rice flour will have an official “non-gluten” label from the Japanese Rice Flour Association.
 The lower level of gluten content in Japanese rice flour makes it a more secure alternative for those on a gluten-free diet.